 For the year ended December 31, 2023, net cash provided by operating activities from continuing operations was \$0.6 million compared to \$0.6 million for the year ended December 31, 2022.
-The change was primarily driven by: a \$9.7 million improvement in net loss, adjusted for non-cash items; a \$16.8 million increase in the change in accounts receivable; a \$7.7 million increase in the change in accounts payable; and a \$2.3 million increase in the change in accounts receivable; a \$14.1 million decrease in the change in deferred revenue; a \$12.4 million decrease in the change in accrued compensation; and a \$9.8 million decrease in the change in accrued tabilities.
+The change was primarily driven by: a \$9.7 million improvement in net loss, adjusted for non-cash items; a \$16.8 million increase in the change in accounts receivable; a \$7.7 million increase in the change in accounts payable; and a \$2.3 million increase in the change in prepaid expenses and other current assets and prepaid expenses and other assets.
+The increases were partially offset by: a \$14.1 million decrease in the change in deferred revenue; a \$12.4 million decrease in the change in accrued compensation; and a \$9.8 million decrease in the change in accrued expenses, other current liabilities, and other liabilities.

 For the year ended December 31, 2022, net cash provided by operating activities from continuing operations was \$0.6 million compared to net cash used in operating activities of \$22.0 million for the year ended December 31, 2021.
-The change was primarily driven by: a \$7.6 million increase in net (loss) income, adjusted for non-cash items; a \$23.2 million decrease in lease liabilities; an \$8.0 million decrease in the change in accrued compensation; and a \$1.0 million decrease in accrued expenses, other current liabilities.
-These were partially offset by: a \$36.9 million increase in the change in accounts precievable; a \$12.9 million increase in the change in deferred rent.
+The change was primarily driven by: a \$7.6 million increase in net (loss) income, adjusted for non-cash items; a \$23.2 million decrease in lease liabilities; an \$8.0 million decrease in the change in accrued compensation; and a \$1.0 million decrease in accrued expenses, other current liabilities, and other liabilities.
+These were partially offset by: a \$36.9 million increase in the change in deferred revenue; an \$8.0 million increase in the change in accounts payable; and a \$4.5 million increase in the change in deferred rent.